perezkarjee/paas-sitebuilder/readme.md

 **Architecture Notes**
 - the static content files such as images,videos, etc uploaded by customers will be stored on AWS S3

 - the actual contents such as templates/styles/pages/etc will be stored on the database, no changes will be made by customers to the application servers(by this i mean the app servers will be read-only and all the content changes will be made on the database servers)

--
+- a